oemden/ClaudeSecretsManager/README.md

 ```

 ### Handling Complex Values

+Not heavily tested, you may need to adjust escaping etc. Normally what you've set in your JSON should the VALUE of your KEY.

 ```bash
 # COMPLEX VALUES (use single quotes to protect special characters):
 claudesecrets-cli -a 'API_URL=https://api.example.com/v1' -m file